 The importance of the Illinois Rte.
 3 corridor as a key non-interstate Freight Connector is described in the Freightway's most recent Non-Interstate Truck Corridor Study.
 This corridor is also part of America's Agriculture Coast or "Ag Coast" that supports a 15-mile section of the Mississippi River with the highest level of barge handling capacity anywhere along the river.
 The St. Louis region's port system was ranked as the most efficient inland port district in terms of tons moved per river mile during 2019, the most recent year for which data is available.
 The St. Louis region's port system plays a critical role in the nation's global supply chain.
 Project Description (A) Illinois Rte.
-3 Relocation: This project includes new construction of a 2.1-mile corridor of Illinois Rte.
-3 from River Park Dr. in East St. Louis, Illinois, south to Monsanto Ave. in Sauget, Illinois.
+3 Relocation: This project includes new construction of a four-lane corridor of Illinois Rte.
+3 from River Park Connector in East St. Louis, Illinois, south to Monsanto Ave. in Sauget, Illinois.
+The scope includes grading, paving, new bridges, drainage retaining walls and new signage.
 The majority of the north section between River Park Dr. and Trendley Ave. would be on structure due to existing railroads.
 The south section between Trendley Ave. and Monsanto Ave. requires grade separation structures over railroads.
 The proposed additional lanes and grade-separated structures will decrease congestion, improve safety, address clearance issues, and better accommodate truck and freight movements.
-Estimated cost is approximately \$123 million for the two-lane roadway.
-Approximately \$7.7 million has been programmed for design (TIP 6988A-21).
-Construction is fully funded in IDOT's FY2023-2028 proposed Highway Improvement Program.
-To provide four-lanes an additional \$77 million is required.
-Total Project Cost: \$200 million = \$123 million 2-lane new construction FUNDED +\$77 million UNFUNDED additional funds for 4-lanes Project Description (B) Illinois Rte.
+Construction for the \$305.5 million four lanes from River Park Connector to Monsanto Ave is funded and included in IDOT's FY 2024-2029 Proposed Highway Improvement Program.
+Project Description (B) Illinois Rte.
 3 Railroad Bypass along Falling Springs Rd.: This project includes a new structure on Falling Springs Rd. over the intersection of Alton & Southern Railroad (A&S RR) and the Terminal Railroad Association of St. Louis (TRRA) Railroads on the eastern edge of the Village of Sauget.
 The new structure will provide a diversion of roadway traffic or a "loop" that commuters can use to avoid the gridlock created on Illinois Route 3 with rail traffic.
 This location supports the intermodal connectivity along the Mississippi River that provides services to six Class I Railroads and the nearby rail-barge offload facilities, but is often cited as congested where truck and train traffic work against each other due to outdated transportation infrastructure.
-Without these improvements, this location will continue to experience 20 to 30 minute traffic delays for each unit train resulting in significant through-traffic delays each
+Without these improvements, this location will continue to experience 20 to 30 minute traffic delays for each unit train resulting in significant through-